 What practical steps should be taken before adopting AI video analytics in logistics?

-Start with a risk assessment to identify high-traffic or high-risk zones.
+Start with a risk assessment to identify high-traffic or hazardous zones.
 Involve IT, safety, and operations teams early.
 Pilot the AI platform in a known problem area, measure incident reductions, and expand based on results.

 How does AI-powered video support incident investigations?

-How can safety technology help reduce stress for safety managers?
+How can safety technology help reduce stress for safety leaders?

-About the Author
+About the author

 Joshua Foster